 - Contact your bank a week or two before you travel and let them know how much cash you will need in new bills so they can order them for you.

 - Get any vaccines required for travel to Ukraine.
-You will have to start your Hepatitis A vaccine at least 6 months before travelling.
+You will have to start your Hepatitis A vaccine at least 6 months before traveling.

 - Travel from the US to the Ukraine in comfortable but presentable clothing in case your baggage is delayed or lost.